solodev/cloud-documentation/src/dashboard/index.md

 Each organization in Solodev Cloud will have its own default dashboard that will display a collection of your active apps and services in a card or table format.
 You can also quickly add new services from your dashboard by clicking the **Add Service** button.

 A Business Org Dashboard will be accessible by you and other users that have been invited to the org.
-If you are the org owner or creator, you can manage the permissions for your members via __Users and Groups__.
+If you are the org owner or creator, you can manage the permissions for your members via <u>Users and Groups</u>.

 If you are invited to another user’s org, you will be subject to the permissions they have granted to you as a member.